 Everything you need to know about API keys in Google Maps for your project

 Google Maps requires the usage of an API key in order to work properly, as stated by the company’s new regulations in June 2016.
 They are a requirement for displaying the application on your website, and if you have a business or are planning to set up one, this is something you should pay attention to.
-To Create a Location in Google Maps Plugin you need to create a Google Maps API key first, which you can easily do after reading this tutorial.
+To Create a Location in maps plugin you need to create a Google Maps API key first, which you can easily do after reading this tutorial.

 Step 1: Create New Project